calliecameron/markdown-makefile/tests/test1/test1.md

 > | This is a quoted line block.
 It should be indented slightly
 > | and have a *line break* after 'slightly', and **formatting**.

+> | “These literal double curly quotes, used where smart
+> | quotes gets it wrong, curl the right way even though
+> | they're on different lines.”

+> | ‘These literal single curly quotes, used where smart
+> | quotes gets it wrong, curl the right way even though
+> | they're on different lines.’

 After this line there should be stars.

 * * *